LIP-Computing/tutorials/docs/udocker/udocker-02.md

 ## 4. ps

 List extracted containers.
-These are not processes but containers extracted and available for
+These are not processes, but containers extracted and available for execution:
-execution:

 ```bash
 udocker ps